SMITH AND WESSON MODEL 642 AIRWEIGHT REVOLVER, ENCLOSED HAMMER, STAINLESS STEEL

-This Smith and Wesson 638CT Airweight revolver combines Crimson Trace laser grips, light weight, an enclosed hammer, and a 2 1/2" barrel for one of the best carry packages available.
+This Smith and Wesson 642 Airweight revolver combines light weight and an enclosed hammer for the best in pocket carry.
 The enclosed hammer won't snag on clothing, and the 16 ounce weight allows you to carry all day without discomfort.
-And, of course, the Crimson Trace laser grips allow you to lock in on your target almost instantly.
+The stainless steel construction protects the revolver from humidity and sweat.

 Click here to visit Gunshopfinder.com's Smith and Wesson revolver page.
 Or, to find a Smith and Wesson dealer near you, select a state and then click "Submit."

-For information about laser sights and speedloaders for Airweight revolvers, click here
+For information about holsters for Airweight revolvers, click here.

-Do you own a Smith and Wesson Model 638 Airweight or have you shot one?
+Do you own a Smith and Wesson 642 Airweight or have you shot one?
 We'd like to hear your reviews.
 Please take a minute to offer your comments below: